 - The first year is called 'Stage 1' training, with the second and third year called 'Stage 2' training.
 It is during this time that you undergo the bulk of your Adult psychiatry experiences, as well as mandatory 6-month rotations in Consultation Liaison psychiatry and Child & Adolescent psychiatry.

 - During training, you are required to undertake a number of Workplace-Based Assessments (WBAs), and attend a Formal Education Course (FEC) for your first three years, which in HNET is organised on Wednesday afternoons and is protected teaching time for 40 weeks of the year.
-You will also be required to pass written examinations and an Observed Structured Clinical Examination (OSCE), as well as write a psychological case report and conduct a scholarly project.
+You will also be required to pass written examinations and an Objective Structured Clinical Examination (OSCE), as well as write a psychological case report and conduct a scholarly project.

 - Two years of Stage 3 (Advanced) training can be in any of the following areas: General, Adult, Child, Old Age, Forensics, Consultation Liaison, Psychotherapy, Addiction, and Neuropsychiatry.